teddywing/pdf-form-replace-font/README.md

 pdf-form-replace-font
 =====================

-Replace a given font in a PDF’s text fields with a different one.
+Replace a given font in a PDF form’s text fields with a different one.

 ## Usage